richamuktibodh/DL_Assignments/README.md

 Implemented ResNet, VGG and Inception architectures from scratch for image classification on CIFAR-10 dataset and audio classification on SpeechCommands dataset

+## Assignment 3
+Implemented Autoencoders, Variational Autoencoders and Conditional Variational Autoencoders from scratch using Pytorch.

+The encoder and decoder architectures were based on ResNet.